 Assignment of Weather Zones to ESI IDs

-ERCOT will assign each ESI ID to a Weather Zone, based on information in the registration system.
+TDSPs will assign each ESI ID to a Weather Zone, based on service address zip code.

 ERCOT will post to MIS a mapping of a Weather Zone to appropriate Customer registration element used in assigning Weather Zones.